rsanchez/Deep/README.md

 - provide an base plugin from which EE plugins/modules can extend, which has near parity with `{exp:channel:entries}`
 - automatically fetch custom fields using field names and entities instead of just raw text from `exp_channel_data`

+For more detailed information, see the [auto-generated API docs](http://rsanchez.github.io/Deep/api).

 ```
 <?php